sgeos/sgeos.github.io/_drafts/executing-single-file-elixir-programs-in-the-mix-environment.markdown

 date:   2016-07-18 05:47:42 +0000
 categories: elixir erlang mix
 ---
-Writing [single file elixir programs][blog-single-file] can useful for experiments that are a little too complicated for **iex**, but that are not complicated enough to warrant a full blown mix project.
+Writing [single file elixir programs][blog-single-file] can be useful for experiments that are a little too complicated for **iex**, but that are not complicated enough to warrant a full blown mix project.

-Likewise, experimenting with code that relies on the mix environment can get complicated enough that putting it in a file is useful. sometimes it can be useful to create a self contained file and run it inside of the mix environment
+Likewise, experimenting with code that relies on the mix environment can get complicated enough that putting it in a file is useful.
+This post covers stand alone code snippet files that rely on the mix project, as opposed to mix tasks that are logically part of it.

 ## Software Versions